arbourd/git-open/README.md

 # git-open

-`git-open` opens your browser at points it to the path you selected in the VCS.
+`git open` opens the Git repository in the web browser.

 ## Usage